grafana/agent/docs/sources/flow/concepts/custom_components.md

 A custom component is composed of:

-* _Arguments_: settings that configure the custom component.
+* _Arguments_: Settings that configure the custom component.
-* _Exports_: values that a custom component exposes to its consumers.
+* _Exports_: Values that a custom component exposes to its consumers.
 * _Components_: Built-in and custom components that are run as part of the custom component.

 ## Creating custom components